 Articulation Agreements exist when CACC coursework is evaluated and determined to meet the requirements of a technical degree program.
 Students who demonstrate they have mastered the learning objectives of the course may be able to earn credit, saving both time and money, and providing a jump-start in their post-secondary program.
 The Articulation process is designed to help students, who have mastered learning objectives, to advance to upper-level courses without the unnecessary repetition of content.
 Articulated credit may only be used at pre-designated schools and is free.
 The credit is transcripted after the student completes the high school course and attends the institution awarding the credit.
 (Ask the class instructor and the institution about the specific grade, assessment score, attendance, portfolio, and/or other possible requirements, which may vary by the institution awarding credit.)

-Please contact Dru Nash, CACC Dual Credit Counselor, at email@example.com or with any questions.
+Please contact Meridith Haley, CACC Dual Credit Counselor, at email@example.com or with any questions.